TeeYeeRen3747/CloudApp/README.md

 MIT App Inventor is a network application integrated development environment.
 In this project we used MIT App Inventor to develop the BmiP Cloud Application.
 <div align="center"><img src="http://appinventor.mit.edu/explore/sites/explore.appinventor.mit.edu/files/blog/ai-bee-horiz.png" width=200></div>
-App Inventor lets developers develop applications for Android phones using a web browser and either a connected phone or emulator.
-The App Inventor servers store developer's work and help them keep track of their projects.
+App Inventor allows developers to create Android applications using a web browser and either a connected phone or an emulator.
+The App Inventor servers save the work of developers and assist them in keeping track of their projects.

 <br> Developers build apps by working with: